vfarcic/cncf-demo/manuscript/cluster/crossplane-aws.md

 ## Setup

-* You can skip the steps in this section if you already used Crossplane with AWS in one of the previous chapters.
+* You can skip the steps in this section (the Setup) if you already used Crossplane with AWS in one of the previous chapters.

 ```bash
 # Replace `[...]` with your access key ID`